galvc/React-Messaging-Project/README.md

 -trying to create a room. i want to change the chatlist component to create a room component -creatin g a new room wont work because im passing an object within an object,. i made a new object before passing that into props and thats whats making it not work
+- when i have deleted a room, use the first joined room's screen im getting bugs --- when i create a room, i try to change the ucrrent room to it so the screen changes... it is telling me that i am currently not subscribed so it wont delete the room Created room called aaaa
+ChatScreen.js:292 joining from chatscreen ee7ba556-4818-412c-b46e-0661fcad3035
+ChatScreen.js:305 Joined room with ID: ee7ba556-4818-412c-b46e-0661fcad3035
+index.js:1 Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.
+ChatScreen.js:188 this updates the current users joined rooms[object Object],[object Object],[object Object]
+ChatScreen.js:211 this is the updated state of joinable rooms: [{"createdAt":"2020-01-04T21:43:37Z","createdByUserId":"a","id":"f53a5a42-ecca-4112-b4ee-8b836f687b35","isPrivate":false,"name":"room 2","updatedAt":"2020-01-04T21:43:37Z"}] im calling setstate currentroom: room too early in the hooks!!! - i set the state of current room after updating everything else in create and join room

 ## Todo